Find Cheap Health Insurance Quotes in Virginia

 Start by browsing Silver plans

 For all but the healthiest consumers, we suggest you begin your search by looking at Silver plans.
-These plans are generally a little more expensive in terms of monthly premiums, but they come with substantially lower cost sharing than Bronze or Expanded Bronze health plans.
+When compared to Bronze or Expanded Bronze health plans, a Silver plan will generally cost more each month, but the plans come with substantially lower costs for medical care.
 Furthermore, they are the only plans eligible for additional subsidies for cost-sharing reductions.
 If your income is less than 250% of the federal poverty level, your copays, coinsurance and deductibles will be more affordable.

 Cheap Bronze plans are best for the healthy

 While Bronze plans have lower premiums, this is only part of the cost of health care.
 Bronze plans will typically have much higher deductibles and out-of-pocket costs, so if you need treatment, your total costs will increase.
-The Bronze and Expanded Bronze plans will generally be a cheaper overall option for consumers who are healthier and need less frequent medical care.
+The Bronze and Expanded Bronze plans will generally be cheaper overall options for consumers who are healthier and need less-frequent medical care.
 In such cases, the lower premiums combined with the lower likelihood of out-of-pocket expenses make these health insurance plans best for young, healthy applicants.

 Short-term health insurance in Virginia

-Virginia residents can purchase short-term health coverage through insurers outside the health exchange.
-However, state regulations regarding short-term policies are stricter when compared to federal laws.
-In 2020, initial coverage is limited to six months, and policies can't be renewed after the term ends.
+Virginia residents can purchase short-term health coverage directly through insurers.
+However, Virginia state regulations regarding short-term policies are stricter when compared to federal laws.

-A short-term policy can be a good option if you do not have employer-sponsored coverage, do not qualify for Medicaid or missed open enrollment.
+A short-term policy can be a good option if you do not have employer-sponsored coverage or qualify for Medicaid, or if you’ve missed open enrollment.
 However, a short-term plan will not cover some of the essential health benefits such as maternity care, mental health services or prescription drugs.
 Therefore, you should evaluate your health care needs before purchasing one of these policies.

 Find Cheap Health Insurance Quotes in Your Area